syncfusion-content/flutter-docs/Flutter/chart/getting-started.md

 ## Initialize chart

 Once the package has been imported, initialize the chart as a child of any widget.
 There are two kinds of chart widgets - SfCartesianChart and SfCircularChart.
 SfCartesianChart is used to render all kinds of charts which need to be plotted in Cartesian coordinates.
-SfCircularChart can be used to render pie, doughnut, and radial bar charts.
+SfCircularChart can be used to render pie, doughnut and radial bar charts.
 Here, as we are plotting line chart, initialize SfCartesianChart widget as a child of Container widget.

 {% highlight dart %}